|Date||Read||Material To Be Covered||Labwork|

-One Written Paper, approximately 2000 words, double-spaced, PLUS a bibliography with at least four current (within the last five years) sources (books, papers, articles, or internet sites).
+One team Written Paper, approximately content 2500 words, double-spaced, PLUS a bibliography with at least five current (within the last three years) internet sources.
 You are required to submit the typed topic a week before Exam #3 for approval.
-The draft bibliography is due on turnitin one week before the research paper is due.
-The completed report is due the day of Exam #4.
+The draft bibliography is due on turnitin the week of Exam #4.
+The completed report is due the day of the class final.
 The report will be handed into instructor as well as submitted to turnitin.com.
 The topic must be approved and produced using a word processor using spell Check.
 The report topic should relate to current computer issues, in an area which personally interests you--such as sports, medicine, engineering, etc. No history papers.
-Value 100 points, but reports missing the bibliography (works sited) will not be accepted.
+Value 100 points, but reports missing footnotes and/or bibliography (works sited) will not be accepted.
 Each student on the team must submit to turnitin.com a team performance assessment one hour before the class final.

 Four exams at 75 points each, 300 points total.
 Makeups will be allowed ONLY until the next exam or 14 days after it is given whichever comes first; ONLY one exam may be delayed and made up with your instructor at an arranged time.
 Any student receiving less than 56 points on an exam must see their instructor during office time.

 Final exam at 200 points and will be administered on the date and time scheduled by the college.

 Participation 50 points maximum.
 Considered only after student reaches 700 points on all other work and completing the lab final.
 According to the college policy, if you miss more than two weeks of classes, you may be dropped from the course administratively.
 If you want to drop the course, take steps to do so on your own; the instructor is not responsible for dropping you.

 FINAL GRADE: Total of 900 or over = A; 800-899 = B; 700-799 = C; 600-699 = D

-Copying or Cheating: Please note any papers or labwork that look alike by the instructor will both be given the grade of zero.
+Copying or Cheating: Please note any exams, papers, research or labwork that look alike by the instructor will both be given the grade of zero.